Mickelson Trail Snowmobiling

 13. Edgemont Trailhead, Mile Post 0.0: South end of Main Street.

-Overall, Mickelson Trail is the 6th most popular snowmobile trail of all 10 snowmobiling rides in South Dakota.
+Overall, Mickelson Trail is the 5th most popular snowmobile trail of all 10 snowmobiling rides in South Dakota.
+Several of the better snowmobile trails are nearby Mickelson Trail including Northern Black Hills and Southern Black Hills.